 • The student fails a course/clerkship while being on the first academic probation

-• The student fails to meet the Technical Standards of Admission while on the first academic probation
+• The student fails to meet the Technical Standards of Admission for the prescribed program of study while on first academic probation

 Students on academic probation for the second time will receive notification from the Registrar’s Office, along with a notation on their transcript, and will be required to meet with the Academic Advising Specialist and the Dean of Students to discuss an academic agreement intended to improve performance.
 The academic advisor will report recommendations to the Academic Policy and Progress Committee (APPC) to review and make additional recommendations as deemed necessary.
 Students on Probation I or Probation II who plan to continue the program at SCNM will be required to complete an Academic Agreement during their meeting with the academic advisor.
 If the student is unable to continue in their prescribed program of study, the student may be placed on an Administrative Leave of Absence (ALOA) and therefore may not be eligible for financial aid.
 The student may be eligible to reenter their prescribed program of study as determined by the APPC and SCNM’s ALOA policy as outlined in the catalog.
 The Academic Probation notation remains on the student’s transcript indefinitely.
 Students return to good standing when their cumulative GPA returns to 2.0 or higher and/or they pass previously failed course(s).

 A student may be subject to suspension due to the same reasons for academic dismissal (see below).
 The Academic Policy and Progress Committee makes the decision for suspension or permanent academic dismissal.
 Except where prior approval has been granted by the Dean of Students, a suspended or dismissed student will not participate in any SCNM-sponsored activities and will be barred from the College’s property during the suspension period and/or after dismissal.